BrandonTang89/bdd_engine/README.md

 - Implement bank + garbage sweeping

 *Language Features*
-- Implement syntactic sugar for implies, iff, xor, etc.
+- Implement syntactic sugar for iff, xor, etc.
 - Implement evaluation for BDDs under assignments

 # Language
 ## Grammar
 The language ignores white space.
-Each statement is terminated by a semicolon.
+A semicolon terminates each statement.

 All variables are either BDD variables or symbolic variables used in BDD construction.
 ```